Lawlez/dev.lwlx.xyz/README.md

 - `loadMarkdownFile`: loads a Markdown file but doesn't parse it.
 Returns the string content.
 Useful if you want to implement some parts of a page in Markdown and other parts in React
 - `loadMarkdownFiles`: accepts a [glob](https://docs.python.org/3/library/glob.html) pattern and loads all the files inside `/md/` whose names match the pattern.
 Used internally by `loadBlogPosts`

-## Static generation
+## Static Generation

-You can generate a fully static version of your site using `yarn build && yarn export`.
-This step is entirely powered by Next.js.
-The static site is exported to the `out` directory.
+To generate a fully static version of the site, update `next.config.ts` to include `output: 'export'`.
+Then run `yarn build`.
+The static assets will be written to the `/out` directory.

+By default, the app is configured to run as a Node.js server, which is recommended for the best performance and future feature compatibility.

 ## Global configs